Ciénaga, Magdalena: History

-During the Venezuelan War of Independence from Spain, Ciénaga became a battle ground on November 10, 1820, between loyalists and independentists of what became known as the Battle of Ciénaga.
+During the Venezuelan War of Independence from Spain, Ciénaga became a battleground on November 10, 1820, between loyalists and independentists of what became known as the Battle of Ciénaga.

 On December 6, 1928, the Banana Massacre (in Spanish, matanza de las bananeras) occurred in the town.
-It was a massacre of 100 to 2,000 people during a month-long strike of workers for the United Fruit Company; an unknown number of workers died after the government decided to send the military forces.
+It was a massacre of 47 to 2,000 people during a month-long strike of workers for the United Fruit Company; an unknown number of workers died after the government decided to send the military forces.

 In 2012, the Colombian government named Ciénaga a Pueblo Patrimonio (heritage town) of Colombia, making it the first town in Magdalena department to earn the distinction.
 As of March 2021, Ciénaga is Colombia's northernmost Pueblo Patrimonio.

 Culture

 Ciénaga has been the place of birth and home to numerous notable people, including native Thousand Days' War hero, musician and farmer Colonel Clemente Escalona, father and teacher of vallenato composer Rafael Escalona.
 Guillermo Buitrago, who died very young - 29 years old - became a very important figure of the 20th century's folklore in Colombia.
 The city pays annual homage to him in the Guillermo de Jesús Buitrago Guitar Festival.
 It was also the birthplace of Andrés Paz Barrosthe, cumbia cienaguera founder and musical composer.
 Ciénaga celebrates every year on January 20 the Fiesta del Caimán (Feast of the Caiman) honoring a local legend known as La Historia de Tomasita.

 The impact of the banana industry on Ciénaga and the surrounding region is depicted in several stories by Gabriel García Márquez in 100 Years of Solitude and The Leaf Storm.

 Important to note this town was also the principal port of Colombia during the late 19th century and was where the largest immigrant groups entered Colombia, mainly from Lebanon and Europe.